zvada/technology/docs/infrastructure/koji-initial-install.md

 ---

-We use one machine for both these roles, so all of the above has to be installed.
+We used one machine for both these roles, so all of the above had to be installed.

 The koji packages to install are: